 Limited research has examined resilience among children with incarcerated parents (Johnson et al., 2018; Lösel et al., 2012).
 One such study found that among 26 children with incarcerated parents or other non-resident parents, children differed on levels of behavioral problems as well as academic and social competence (Johnson et al., 2018); however, most children were considered well-adjusted or adjusted on all three of these dimensions.
 Other research in the social services sector has found evidence of resilience in this population that is linked, in part, to the support children receive from family members (Miller, 2007).
-Therefore, there is initial evidence of resilience in some children of incarcerated mothers that warrants further study.
+Therefore, there is initial evidence of resilience of resilience of these dimensions of the section that the social services sector has found evidence of a some children of incarcerated mothers that warrants further study.
 The present study aims to expand on these findings by investigating individual factors, such as emotion regulation, proximal processes, and environmental contexts.
 Considering these factors together will enable a deeper understanding of emotional resilience, or positive emotional outcomes in the face of adversity, in children of incarcerated mothers.